-How much cash top up can you apply tax relief
+How much CPF cash top-up can you apply for tax relief

 For example, if by end of this year, you topped up $5,000 in cash to your own CPF Special Account and you topped up $10,000 in cash to your mother’s CPF Retirement Account.